rdbeach/JsonQuery/README.md

 json.$("planets.earth.north_america.california.los_angeles.zip_codes.my_zip_code").val();

-This project is not about trying to fit JSON to Java classes.
-Personally, I don't think they're a good fit.
-JSON is dynamic  and informal, and Java classes are rigid and formal.

-In my opinion, it's better to put your JSON in dynamic tree structures instead.
-If you agree, read on.
+This project does not address fitting JSON to Java classes.
+Instead, the JSON information is encapsulated in a dynamic tree structure.
+From there, you can do with it whatever you want- write it to a class, save it to a database, or send a JSON response back to your client app after processing a request.

-## Implementaion Notes
+## Implementation Notes

 To use JsonQuery, you will first need to add the Gson library to your project.
 You may download it here: